 Savings Bank Account

 This is a type of account that is suitable for people with a definite and stable income.
 You can open this account with a minimum initial deposit which varies from bank to bank.
-You can be deposit money at any time in this account.
-Interest is earned on the balance deposit and a minimum balance has to be maintained.
-All of these factors vary from each bank.
+You can deposit money at any time in this account.
+Interest is earned on the balance deposit and a minimum balance must be maintained.
+All these factors vary from each bank.

 Current Deposit Account

 It is similar to a savings bank account except that the bank does not pay interest on the balance amount.
 Rather the holder pays an amount every year to the bank as an operational charge.
 The savings bank account may have restrictions on them, this type of account is suitable for companies, businessmen, and institutions such as colleges.

 Some people may need to put away their money for a long period of time.
 When you deposit money in a savings bank account, banks provide a low interest rate.
 When you deposit money in a Fixed Deposit, you earn a higher interest rate.
 This specified period of time may range from 15 days to 3 years or even longer.
 On request you may encash the amount, but with a lower rate of interest.